evanwill/workshop-template-b/content/0-prep.md

 ## Install Jekyll

-> Note: Jekyll does not officially support Windows, however it is cross platform (they just don’t officially write windows documentation or check for bugs).
-> There is a [Jekyll on Windows](https://jekyllrb.com/docs/windows/#installation) page, but it can be out of date and inaccurate.

 Jekyll is a Gem, a software package installed via Ruby's management system called RubyGems (similar to Python's Pip).
 Open a terminal and type:
 `gem install jekyll bundler`

 This will take a minute as Gem installs all the dependencies and builds extensions.

-> Note: Linux users may need to `sudo`, to avoid this install Ruby using [RVM](http://rvm.io/).
-> On Windows, if `gem` returns an error about secure connections, it may be necessary to update to a newer version of RubyGems as some versions have out of date SSL certificates.
-> Manually install the newer version by downloading the [RubyGems zip package](https://rubygems.org/pages/download#formats).
-> Unzip the package, then run `ruby setup.rb` in the directory.
+{% capture alert %}*Note:* Jekyll does not officially support Windows, however it is cross platform (they just don’t officially write windows documentation or check for bugs).
+There is a [Jekyll on Windows](https://jekyllrb.com/docs/windows/#installation) page, but it can be out of date and inaccurate.{% endcapture %}
+{% include alert.md text=alert color="warning" %}

 # Text Editor